 In 2013, Geronimo Wind Energy was renamed Geronimo Energy in order to encompass its growth into the broader renewable energy industry as a developer of both wind and solar energy projects.
 That same year, Geronimo secured its first solar projects, including a multi-store big box retailer and the 100 MW Aurora Solar Capacity Project.
 In 2014, Geronimo was awarded over 700 megawatts of long term power purchase contracts for both wind and solar projects throughout the United States.

 In 2015, Geronimo expanded its solar developments exponentially with a significant Community Solar Garden portfolio and multiple large-scale solar projects throughout the Midwest.

 Looking Towards the Future

-Since its inception, Geronimo Energy has developed a multi-gigawatt renewable energy portfolio of projects that are either currently under construction or in operation, as well as thousands of wind and solar projects in various stages of development throughout the United States.
+Since its inception, Geronimo Energy has developed a multi-gigawatt renewable energy portfolio of projects that are either currently under construction or in operation, as well as thousands of megawatts of wind and solar projects in various stages of development throughout the United States.

-Built upon its success over the past decade, Geronimo Energy has gained the experience and expertise necessary to bring renewable energy projects from conception to completion.
 Since its modest beginnings, Geronimo has invested aggressively in its business, which has paid off for both investors and customers.
 In July 2019, Geronimo Energy was acquired by National Grid Ventures, the non-regulated arm of National Grid.
 With Geronimo Energy’s and National Grid’s joint expertise, Geronimo continues to grow its project portfolio, expand upon its commitments to project host communities and landowners, and offer its customers increasingly high quality, competitive renewable generation.